jkhowland/static-landing/README.md

 **3)** A plugin that makes the Index page take the featured, introduction, and portfolio content.

-The index page should also include a form from a mailchimp.html and use the google analytics plugin as well.
+Note: The index page should also include a form from a mailchimp.html and use the google analytics plugin as well.